cpfeiffer325/tiny-app-project/README.md

 # Tiny URL App
-A four-day project to buildmy very first web app using Node.
+A four-day project to build my very first web app using Node.
 The app will allow users to shorten long URLs much like TinyURL.com and bit.ly do.

 ## Description and Functionality
 Build an HTTP Server that handles requests from the browser (client).
 Utilize JavaScript, Node concepts, and Express.